 Speech or expressive conduct that constitutes harassment or bullying is neither legally protected nor the proper exercise of academic freedom.

-If you feel you have been sexually assaulted or harassed by any member of the SNC community, you are encouraged to bring it to the attention of a Title IX Deputy Coordinator, the Title IX Coordinator or by submission of this form.
+If you feel you have been sexually assaulted or harassed by any member of the SNC community, you are encouraged to bring it to the attention of Campus Safety or the Title IX Coordinator.